otmarvanbenthem/osii_MRI/Docs/Tools/MagnetStapler.md

 # Magnet Stapler
 The tools used to aid in reducing the finger pinching as the magnets are installed into the MRI frame rings.
+I found that printing the tools with a resin printer yielded a better print quality.
+They can still be printed with an FDM printer though (using the same settings as the frame).

 Tools to print:
   - [ ] [Stamp](../../Build/Tools/stamp-Body.step)